mathieucarbou/YaSolR/docs/manual.md

 !!! tip

     The pairing button as an indicator icon:

-      - **Green**: the PZEM is connected and communication is working fine
+      - **Green**: the PZEM is connected and communication is working fine (it does not mean that the PZEM has the right address, but just that YaSolR can communicate with it)
       - **Yellow**: a pairing procedure is in progress
       - **Red**: the PZEM is not connected or there is a communication error